cdunklau/Buechner/README.md

 Upload your Flask static files to Amazon S3

+## Current Status

+I have no plans to work on this project any further.
+There are most likely better things out there anyway.
+Go use something else :)

 ## What's it do?

 Buechner leverages [Boto](https://github.com/boto/boto) to let you easily push